darkboywonder/staircase/README.md

 I  wrote a program that recreates this half-pyramid using hashes (#) for blocks given a users input.
 I first prompt the user for the half-pyramid's height, a non-negative integer no greater than 23.
 If the user fails to provide a non-negative integer no greater than 23, it should re-prompt for the same again.
 Once a valid number is given the program generate the desired half-pyramid.
 The pyramid is aligned at the bottom-left corner of the half-pyramid with the left-hand edge of the terminal window.

-This program was configured for the purpose of solving one of three problems apart of problem set 1 of cs50.
+This program was configured for the purpose of solving a problem set from an EDX course.